Actively Recruiting

 • Pregnant individuals

-• History of bone marrow transplantation
+• Previous bone marrow transplant recipients

-• Patients with end-stage renal disease
+• Patients with end stage renal disease

 • Patients with any pre-existing hematological disease